robang74/redfishos/forum/quick-start-guide.md

 * [Rocket Lightweight Web Browser](https://apkpure.com/rocket%E2%80%94lightweight-web-browser/dev.rocketscientists.rocket) on `apkpure`.

-created by the previous Firefox Lite team, it weights only 6MB in APK size and grants:
+created by the previous Firefox Lite team, it weighs only 6MB in APK size and grants:

 * No data shared with third parties
 * Data is encrypted in transit
 * No data collected.

-Moreover, it is a [open-source project](https://github.com/RocketScientists/Rocket) hosted on Gitub.
+Moreover, it is a [open-source project](https://github.com/RocketScientists/Rocket) hosted on Github.

 ----